OpenNetLab/Challenge-Example/README.md

 # Challenge-Example

-This repository is an example about the submittal of challenge https://2021.acmmmsys.org/rtc_challenge.php.
+This repository is an example about the submission of challenge https://2021.acmmmsys.org/rtc_challenge.php.
 Its zip package(https://github.com/OpenNetLab/Challenge-Example/archive/refs/heads/master.zip) can be directly uploaded as a bandwidth estimator to [OpenNetLab](https://opennetlab.org/) platform for this challenge.

 ## Challenge Manual